sleenhouts/LA-transit-board/README.md

 # LA-transit-board

 Shows real-time Los Angeles public transit arrivals on an LED matrix.
 Can include arrival times from L.A.
 Metro and LADOT, optionally color-coded by how long it will take you to get to the stop from the board's location.
-Cycles through up to four pages for each of the cardinal directions, with two or three lines per page.
+Cycles through up to four pages--one for each of the cardinal directions--with two or three lines per page.

 ![Board with three lines](https://github.com/sleenhouts/LA-transit-board/blob/main/three_lines.jpg) ![Board with two lines](https://github.com/sleenhouts/LA-transit-board/blob/main/two_lines.jpg)